Jcasanova1990/GameBase/README.md

 Then type code . to open VSCODE

 Step 5:
-remove current node modules Then add MONGO_URI and SECRET=Hash password to .env file.
+ Add MONGO_URI and SECRET=Hash password to .env file.
 Then in your .gitignore file type node_modules and .env to hide current files.

 Step 6:
 npm i to install all packages in package.json, then npm run test to test everything

 Step 7:
-Create a github repository then follow git steps to addremote/add-A/commit to -m/push -u
+git init then create a repository on git hub then Create a github repository then follow git steps to addremote/add-A/commit to -m/push -u